Are you fed up with renting and think it’s time to buy a house? If you’re like most people, you’re not in the position

 Additional information found here.

 Seller financing can be an appealing option if you don’t like dealing with banks.
 However, there are some potential risks.

-You’ll also likely have to pay off the house fairly quickly, rather than spreading it out over the course of 15-30 years.
+You’ll also likely have to pay off the house fairly quickly, rather than spreading it out over 15-30 years.
 Or you’ll need to refinance when the balloon payment is due.

 - Can you afford the higher interest rate and a balloon payment at the end of the loan term?